equitymarkets/HeartAttackPrediction/README.md

 For the Neural Network we used the Medical Conditions data, a table containing dozens of conditions ranging from heart disease, stroke, and cancer to asthma, arthrithis, and hay fever.
 This also proved to be a challenge.
 As mentioned before, the NaN values were changed to 0 for simplicity purposes.
 Doing this eased the processing of the data.

 The data was first further cleaned, with removal columns that have no value in the analysis, such as the ID number.
-Then the x and y values were choses, y being the target, in this case Heart Attack, and X being a set of variables to test for in the model, or features, to try to predict whether or not heart attacks could be predicted.
+The get_dummies function was used to turn existing non-binary columns into binary.
+Then the x and y values were chosen, y being the target, in this case Heart Attack, and X being a set of variables to test for in the model, or features, to try to predict whether or not heart attacks could be predicted.

+The data was then scaled.

+After scaling we were ready to set up the model.
+The amount of layers, neurons in each layer, and activation functions were chosen.

+We then compiled the data.

+Finally, the models were run by choosing the amount of epochs and training the model.

 Upon starting the analysis, excessive accuracy was recorded, with values of up to 100% on the second or third epoch.
 There seemed to be either data leaking or overfitting, or perhaps there was an error in the model.

+We first tried to analyze the actual inputs by creating a csv and checking the data.
+We cut additional inputs from the features, to ensure that we were not leaking the data.
+We inserted a function for early stopping.
+Still, high levels of accuracy remained.

 ![loss](https://github.com/equitymarkets/health_project_group_1/assets/49753517/42fc65fc-d61d-40f3-8da2-77d0ac0eaffb)